fnavarro94/NZTA-GraphRAG/README.md

 ## Introduction

 NZTA-GraphRAG is a prototype of a Graph Retrieval Augmented Generative Chatbot developed for the New Zealand Transport Agency (NZTA).
-It leverages advanced graph-based retrieval methods to provide intelligent and contextually relevant responses.
+It leverages graph-based retrieval methods to provide intelligent and contextually relevant responses.

 ## Setup Instructions

+### 1. To run this you will need a groq api key which provides free acces to fast llm inference models through an api.
+You can get one by going to [groq](https://console.groq.com/keys).
+It is free but requires an account

+Alternatively you can use Ollama localy on your machine but response generation will be much slower (instructions for this comming soon).

+Once you have generated your groq key, copy it and paste it in the .env file  `GROQ_API_KEY` entry.
+Save the file and exit.

 ### 1. Install Google Chrome